mvpaulastar/Questbot/README.md

 Before starting up the bot make sure you execute
     ```node dbInit.js -f```
 in the command line to sync the databases.
 You only need to do this before you launch the bot for the first time!

+Coded by Paula Sirisumpund
+Images created by Scott Crowley